Save Zvezda Cinema

 On the 21st of November, a group of students, film and cultural workers, occupied the Zvezda Cinema.
-The occupation has been active for almost a year so far.
-The event has been reported by the majority of local media, as well as world media, and has been embraced by the public opinion NY Times
+The occupation has been active for a month and a half so far.
+The event has been reported by the majority of local media, as well as world media, and has been embraced by the public opinion.

 The vital act of the occupation of Zvezda Cinema has started a humble revolution of independent cinema in Serbia.
 The lack of cinemas that aren't purely profit driven caused a lack of diversity in Belgrade's cultural and film environment.
 The audience was seriously deprived by this absence of meaningful content.
 They may not be aware of what caused this, but they are starving for fresh, new and different cinematic and cultural perspectives.